JosephGeoBenjamin/FedSECA-ByzantineTolerance/README.md

 ## Code base

-With all possible abuse of SW-dev practices, the code is intentionally kept simple to ensure easier understanding, maintainability, and reduce the likelihood unintended behavior.
+With all possible abuse of SW-dev practices, the code is intentionally kept reseach friendly rather than production grade, to ensure easier understanding, maintainability, and reduce the likelihood unintended behavior.

 Current code base is intended for evaluating Cross-Silo use case.
 Same Global model is broadcasted to all clients after agregation is used for evaluation, not intended for personalization/fairness approaches that sends different models for each clients.